 Exploring rider asymmetry, this seminar will practically demonstrate how the Testt® process can be utilised by Riders, Coaches, Therapists, Saddle Fitters and Judges to enhance human movement and therefore positively developing horse performance.

 8 ridden demonstrations will provide discussion of the asymmetry triad (rider, saddle, horse) and how implementing Testt® activation Testt® taping methods, resistance band protocols and coaching influences performance and results.

 The seminar will be delivered in the historic Unicorn Equestrian Centre, run by The Unicorn Equestrian Trust, a registered charity, it provides outstanding equestrian facilities to those of all abilities and disciplines.

-The day is limited to 100 in person delegates (with lunch and goody bag) but no limit through live streaming (with viewing access for 72 hours).
+The day is limited to 100 in person delegates (with lunch and goody bag) however the event is being professionally filmed and will be available for purchase on our website (with viewing access for 28 days).

-The event is open to all, our aim is to provide an educational and social/networking environment with super horse and rider combinations, guest speakers and without a powerpoint slide in sight.
+The event is open to all riders, coaches,therapists, saddle fitters etc, our aim is to provide an educational and social/networking environment with super horse and rider combinations, guest speakers and without a powerpoint slide in sight.